codeigniter4/CodeIgniter4/user_guide_src/source/general/helpers.rst

 Where ``name`` is the file name of the helper, without the "**.php**" file extension or the "**_helper**" part.

+.. important:: CodeIgniter helper file names are all lowercase.
+    Therefore, ``helper('Name')`` will not work on case-sensitive file systems such as Linux.

 For example, to load the **Cookie Helper** file, which is named **cookie_helper.php**, you would do this: